 Send a sympathy note, card, or flowers to the person as quickly as possible.
 Keep the message short but meaningful.

 Here are some examples of what you can put in a note:

-Most people who lose their mother appreciate offers of assistance, even if they don’t accept.
-It’s comforting to know that people care enough to take the time to do something.
+Most people who lose their mother appreciate offers of helping out, even if they don’t accept.
+It’s comforting to know that people care enough and are willing to take the time to do something.